 - Exposure to too much sun may lighten the color. silk also wears out easily.

 - Silk clothes can wrinkle easily and are also hard to iron (I’m not saying they are impossible to iron, just a little harder).

-- Like I mentioned above, if not made well, Silk can accentuate your imperfections!
+- Like I mentioned above, when the garment is not made well, silk can accentuate your imperfections!